-Here at The Seattle School, we talk about the Lifecycle of students and alumni.
+Here at The Seattle School, as we tend to the learning and formation that our students and alumni experience, we talk about the Student and Alumni Lifecycle.
 While every practitioner who trains at The Seattle School has their own unique stories and journey through this place, there are some shared rhythms and formational pathways that all students follow through our degree programs.
 Over time, we have collected data from students and alumni to help us understand the seasons of formation that students experience.
-Our student lifecycle gatherings are ways that we seek to support each student on their particular journey through The Seattle School and into their work as alumni.

-The Office of Students & Alumni provides Lifecycle Gatherings to support students throughout each season of their lifecycle as Students at The Seattle School.
-At each gathering we will take a step back to engage in conversations to help you navigate your own pathway through your time in this community of learning practitioners.
+The Office of Students & Alumni (OSA) provides Lifecycle Gatherings to support students throughout each season of their lifecycle as students at The Seattle School.
+At each gathering, we will take a step back to engage in conversations to help you navigate your own pathway through your time in this community of learning practitioners.

-We have divided Lifecycle Gatherings into 3 phases: first year, middle years, and (e)ending year.
-While your student journey will look different depending on your degree and pace, each student begins by applying and matriculating to The Seattle School, and going through Orientation as a first year student.
+We have divided Lifecycle Gatherings into 3 phases: first year, middle years, and (s)ending year.
+While your student journey will look different depending on your degree and pace, each student begins by applying and matriculating to The Seattle School and going through Orientation as a first year student.

 The first year in graduate school can be quite a challenge.
 Whether you’ve just finished an undergraduate degree or are returning to school after quite some time, becoming a student at The Seattle School means learning a new language, developing new skills, and examining your own beliefs and stories for the purpose of deep formation.
 This work takes courage, community, and practice.